-- LM-A.2.1 This Module was issued in August 2018 as part of Volume One of the CBB Rulebook.
-Any material changes that have subsequently been made to this Module are annotated with the calendar quarter date in which the change was made.
-Chapter UG-3 provides further details on Rulebook maintenance and version control. - LM-A.2.2 The changes made to this Module are detailed in the table below:
+- LM-A.2.1 This Module was first issued in January 2005 as part of Volume 2 of the CBB Rulebook, and subsequently replaced in August 2018.
+All Directives in this Module have been effective since this date.
+Any material changes that have subsequently been made to this Module are annotated with the calendar quarter date in which the change was made; Chapter UG-3 provides further details on Rulebook maintenance and version control. - LM-A.2.2 The changes made to this Module are detailed in the table below: